voxel51/fiftyone-teams-app-deploy/docker/README.md

 ## Initial Installation vs. Upgrades

-Only when performing an initial installation, in `compose.yaml` set `services.fiftyone-app.environment.FIFTYONE_DATABASE_ADMIN: true`.
+When performing an initial installation, in `compose.yaml` set `services.fiftyone-app.environment.FIFTYONE_DATABASE_ADMIN: true`.
-Otherwise, set `services.fiftyone-app.environment.FIFTYONE_DATABASE_ADMIN: false`.
+When performing a FiftyOne Teams upgrade, set `services.fiftyone-app.environment.FIFTYONE_DATABASE_ADMIN: false`.
 See [Upgrade Process Recommendations](#upgrade-process-recommendations).

 The environment variable `FIFTYONE_DATABASE_ADMIN` controls whether the database may be migrated.
-This is a safety check to prevent automatic database upgrades that will break other user's SDK connection.
+This is a safety check to prevent automatic database upgrades that will break other users' SDK connections.
 When false (or unset), either an error will occur

 ```shell